GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Introduction

 \section{Introduction}

 Short-period ($P<10$ days), Jupiter-mass planets were the first type of exoplanet discovered around main-sequence Sun-like stars \citep{mayor_jupiter-mass_1995}, but their formation process remains uncertain.
-The growing number of short-period Giant Exoplanets around M dwarf Stars (GEMS) presents additional complications to theories of gas giant formation \citep[e.g.,][]{kanodia_toi-5205b_2023, delamer_toi-4201_2024}.
+The growing number of short-period \uline{G}iant \uline{E}xoplanets around \uline{M} dwarf \uline{S}tars (GEMS) presents additional complications to the theories of gas giant formation \citep[e.g.,][]{kanodia_toi-5205b_2023, delamer_toi-4201_2024}.
 GEMS are difficult to form through core accretion because the low disk masses and long orbital timescales for M dwarfs impede the efficient formation of massive planetary cores ($\sim10~\mathrm{M_\oplus}$) capable of initiating runaway gas accretion \citep[e.g.,][]{laughlin_core_2004, burn_new_2021}.
-These planets represent an extreme regime of planet formation for the lowest mass M dwarfs because the high planet-to-star mass ratios require core masses that exceed the estimated dust mass in the protoplanetary disk \citep[e.g.,][]{morales_giant_2019,Quirrenbach2022}.
+These planets represent an extreme regime of planet formation for the mid- to late-M dwarfs because the high planet-to-star mass ratios require core masses that exceed the estimated dust mass in the protoplanetary disk \citep[e.g.,][]{morales_giant_2019,Quirrenbach2022}.

 Understanding giant planet formation around all types of stars is crucial for explaining the architectures of exoplanetary systems.
 Studies both inside \citep{raymond_building_2009, brasser_analysis_2016} and outside \citep{mulders_why_2021-1} our Solar System show that the presence of gas giant planets affects the formation and evolution of smaller terrestrial planets.
 Close-in giant exoplanets have inspired multiple theories of planet formation and evolution \citep[e.g.,][]{dawson_origins_2018,fortney_hot_2021}, with the dominant origin channel suggesting that these planets form at large separations from their host star and subsequently migrate to their present-day observed location through various mechanisms \citep[e.g.,][]{rice_origins_2022, jackson_statistical_2022,Wu2023}.
 Alternatively, they could have formed at their present-day location, \citep[i.e., \textit{in-situ};][]{bodenheimer_models_2000}.
 The degeneracies among both migration and \textit{in-situ} formation limit direct connections between the present-day observations of a giant planet and its primordial location in the disk \citep{molliere_interpreting_2022}.